mishael-o/Dapper.SimpleSqlBuilder/README.md

 WHERE UserTypeId = @p0 AND AGE >= @p1
 ```

-And all values passed in the interpolated string is taken out and replaced with parameter placeholders.
+And all values passed in the interpolated string are taken out and replaced with parameter placeholders.
 The parameter values are put into Dapper's [DynamicParameters](https://github.com/DapperLib/Dapper/blob/main/Dapper/DynamicParameters.cs) collection.

 To execute the query with Dapper is as simple as this.